Alexa ACV & ARR - Difference & How They Influence Your Business Growth

 Sales Representatives

-If you are a sales representative, ACV can help you to analyze your customer base and identify the accounts that may need your timely attention.
+If you are a sales representative, ACV can help you assess the data of your customer base and identify the accounts that may need your timely attention.
 Here’s how these metrics benefit you:

 • Initiate retention strategies

-• Get in touch with the customers with add-on products or services
+• Connect with the customers with add-on products or services

 • Negotiate with them for an extension of the contract

-Also, you can track your annual sales income with ACV.
+Also, you can track your annual sales revenue with ACV.

 Sales/Marketing Managers

 Are you a sales or marketing manager?
-You can utilize ACV and ARR along with a variety of sales dashboard templates for:
+If yes, then you can utilize ACV and ARR along with a variety of dashboard templates of sales for the purpose of:

 • Tweaking the training efforts